Harry Hole: Film

 The seventh novel in the series, The Snowman, was adapted as a film in 2017 and starred Michael Fassbender as Harry Hole, with Rebecca Ferguson, Charlotte Gainsbourg, Ronan Vibert, Val Kilmer and J.K.
 Simmons.

+Television

+Nesbø himself will adapt the fifth Hole novel The Devil's Star as a series for Netflix, with Øystein Karlsen directing.
+Tobias Santelmann will play Harry Hole.